mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 }
 ```

-In the example above, the string value is optional, and it won't be sent to the server if not explicitly set.
+In the example above, the string value is optional, and it won't be sent to the server if you don't explicitly set it.

 ## Working with Arrays

-All arrays in the SDK are represented as pointers:
+The Atlas Go SDK represents all arrays as pointers:

 ```golang
 type Data struct {